Edney Primary School (5699)

 Excellence - excellence is doing your best, giving careful attention to every task and every relationship.
 Excellence is effort guided by a noble purpose.
 When you practice excellence, you bring your gifts to fruition.
 Excellence is the key to success.

 Our staff are a mix of both highly experienced practitioners and beginning teachers.
 Each staff member brings a special enthusiasm and commitment to student learning while focusing on a collaborative team model in planning for continuous improvement.
 The Curriculum encompasses a broad range of learning areas where students engage both individually and cooperatively in learning units which ensure achievement of appropriate outcomes.
-Art, LOTE (Italian), and Physical Education all enjoy a high profile through quality specialist programs.
+Art, LOTE (Italian), Music and Physical Education all enjoy a high profile through quality specialist programs.

-We engage in continuous reflection to ensure good practice is achieved and student-learning outcomes are maximised to enhance each student's academic, social, creative, physical and personal development, thereby enabling them to fulfil their potential and contribute to the development of society.
+We engage in continuous reflection to ensure good practice is achieved and student-learning outcomes are maximised to enhance each child's academic, social, creative, physical and personal development, thereby enabling them to fulfil their potential and contribute to the development of society.

-The school has 18 classrooms catering for our Kindergarten to Year 6 students in clusters, some of which are constructed in pairs to facilitate collaborative learning practices.
+The school has 15 classrooms catering for our Kindergarten to Year 6 students in clusters, some of which are constructed in pairs to facilitate collaborative learning practices.

 Our school board guides our decision making, with parent and community views strongly represented as well as an active and dedicated Parents & Citizens Association.